 This story was originally published and last updated .

-If you've got an Android phone, you can use Google Pay.
+If you've got an Android phone, you can use Google Pay, which recently got a completely new app with reward features.
 However, you need NFC to make mobile payments with the app.
 There are still some budget phones that lack an NFC chip (like the Moto G, bizarrely), but most phones have them.
 If you can check that box, using Google Pay is easy.
 You need a secure lock screen or biometrics like fingerprint scanning set up on your device, but there are plenty of reasons you should have that regardless of your mobile payment usage.
 After unlocking, just tap your phone on the payment terminal, and your preferred card will beam over.

 The setup process and the app itself are faster and less annoying than Samsung Pay.
 Plus, Google Pay works with almost any card in the US.
 Most of the newly added banks these days are smaller local networks and credit unions, and they just keep on coming.
 At this point, there are so many supported banks that it's becoming hard to find ones that aren't listed.
 Google Pay also has support for membership cards, gift cards, and even transit passes in a few places.
 Some airlines have added plane tickets, too.

 The most notable drawback of Google Pay is that it only works at stores that have NFC enabled on the payment terminals.
 That used to be exceedingly rare, but it's gotten more widespread in the last few years, especially in the US.
 The good news is that NFC-enabled terminals will usually understand your card without any additional button presses or PIN codes.
 The low failure rate means mobile payments can actually save you time.